Submission of Prior Approval Requests

 Any additional project period extension requires NIH prior approval.

-A second or third extension must be submitted via email by an AOR to NCATSPriorApprovalRequest@mail.nih.gov,with a copy to the GMS and PO at least 30 days before the end of the project period.
+A second or third extension must be made via the eRA Commons Prior Approval Module or via email with a copy to the GMS and PO assigned to the grant and signed by the AOR from the recipient organization.
+The prior approval request must be submitted at least 30 days before the end of the project period.
 The written request must include the following information:

-• Level of effort for Key Personnel during the extended period (Reminder that for NIH awards, the PD/PI and other key personnel named in the Notice of Award must devote a measurable level of effort.
-Many NCATS grant programs include effort level requirements in the relevant funding opportunity announcements [FOAs].);
+- Level of effort for Key Personnel during the extended period (Reminder that for NIH awards, the PD/PI and other key personnel named in the Notice of Award must devote a measurable level of effort.
+Many NCATS grant programs include effort level requirements in the relevant notice of funding opportunity.

-• Updated certifications and assurances, including institutional review board (IRB) and institutional animal care and use committee (IACUC) approvals;
+- A certification that all certifications and assurances, including institutional review board (IRB) and institutional animal care and use committee (IACUC) approvals have been updated to cover the extension period

-• Detailed explanation of why the project could not be completed within the originally approved end date; and
+- Detailed explanation of why the project could not be completed within the originally approved end date

 NOTE: The fact that funds remain at the end of the project period is not sufficient justification for a subsequent extension.